One Piece Manga Chapter 861 Online English Spoilers: Sanji Barely Restrains Himself From Lashing Out While Capone Gets Assassination Plot Underway – Will Tamatebako Prove To Be Troublesome?

 The scene shifts to the bride and groom’s personal chambers, where Lady Pudding is all charms.
 She tries to ensure that Sanji hasn’t become suspicious.
 On the other hand, Black Leg is trying his best not to let her know that Big Mom’s plan to kill the Vinsmoke clan has been revealed.

 Chapter 861 of manga One Piece ends with the ceremony’s announcement.
 It is quite apparent that every member of the Big Mom clan as well the Fire Tank pirates and Straw Hats pirates would be tingling with anticipation.
 Undoubtedly, the wedding ceremony is steeped in treachery and deceit, and all hell is about to break loose.
-Hopefully One Piece mangaka reveals the action in the upcoming chapter.
+Hopefully, One Piece mangaka reveals the action in the upcoming chapter.

 Unfortunately, the One Piece team is on a break next week.
 Hence fans of the series will have to wait to know what happens after Sanji lifts the veil off of Lady Pudding.